ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 experience.

 **Perception is not in the stats.** Nearly every value here is a proxy.
-Bits per pixel is a proxy for blockiness, invented speech is a proxy for audible holes, and a deep buffer plus stretching is a proxy for a conversation that has gone latent.
+Bits per pixel is a proxy for blockiness, non-silent concealment is a proxy for audible holes, and a deep buffer plus stretching is a proxy for a conversation that has gone latent.
 Each proxy is defensible and each has a documented failure mode, listed with its detector.
 The playout skew behind `av-desync` is the one value in the